dimsmol/life_info/sport/backpacking/knives.md

-# Knives

-With freeze dried food and canister stove you don't really need knife a lot, so simplest thing that works and can help in emergency should be enough.
+With freeze dried food and canister stove you don't really need knife a lot, simplest thing that works and can help in emergency should be enough.

 Look for: